CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-pantry_staples.md

 - [Beksul Korean Plum Extract](https://megakfood.com/products/8801007343884).
 Put this in sauces to add sweetness and plum flavor.
 - [Hamchorom Perilla Oil](https://megakfood.com/products/8809058821573).
 A more subtle sesame oil.
 When making sauces with sesame, I often overdo it and the flavor becomes overpowering.
 This is a good alternative that gives you more leeway in your concoctions.
 - [Surasang Yuzu Citron Tea with Honey](https://www.bokksumarket.com/products/surasang-yujacha-citron-tea-with-honey).
 This is basically yuzu marmalade, and it goes amazing in sauces and deserts.
 Notably, I will use it with steak, sausage, and dark chocolate deserts.
+- [Ginger People Fiji Ginger Syrup](https://www.amazon.com/Ginger-People-Syrup-Ounces/dp/B007ILAW34).
+This is probably made for cocktails or something, but I use it on ice cream, in sauces, and in marinades.
+You do need to be careful with it, as it is very sweet.

 ## Grains
 - [Nishiki Medium Grain Rice](https://www.amazon.com/Nishiki-Medium-Grain-Rice-Pound/dp/B00852ZN2U).
 Great all purpose rice for fried rice, bibimbap, or as a side.